networknt/light-doc/content/en/getting-started/light-proxy.md

 * Static IP service

-As most light services will be Dockerized and deployed on the cloud.
-There is no static IP addresses and port number available.
-For Mobile native applications or Single Page application, it would be easier to address a reverse proxy server which has a static IP address and provide service discovery to forward the request to the right IP and port number. (working in progress)
+As most Light services will be Dockerized and deployed on the cloud.
+There is no static IP address and port number available.
+For Mobile native applications or Single Page applications, it would be easier to address a reverse proxy server which has a static IP address and provide a service discovery to forward the request to the right IP and port number. (work in progress)

 * Serve static content

-Like the static IP service, the proxy server can act as a web server as well to provide static content to serve single page application and associated contents.
+Like the static IP service, the proxy server can act as a web server as well to provide static content to serve single page applications and associated contents.
 For a single site, the path resource handler can be used and for multiple sites, the virtual host handler should be used.
 Normally, the light-router is more suitable for this use case as it is designed to be placed closer to the consumer and the SPA is the consumer for the backend services.

-In summary, the light-proxy provides the features of generic reverse proxy servers like Nginx or HAProxy and at the same time, provide better performance and a lot of cross-cutting concerns other proxies won't have.
+In summary, the light-proxy provides the features of generic reverse proxy servers like Nginx or HAProxy and at the same time, providing better performance and a lot of cross-cutting concerns other proxies won't have.

 To learn more on how to configure each feature in the configuration files.
 Please refer to [Configuration][] and [Tutorial][].
-To find out all the deployment options and choose the right one, please refer to [Artifact][]
+To find all the deployment options and to choose the right one, please refer to [Artifact][]

 [light-proxy]: /service/proxy/